 Whilst deep learning is being adopted by businesses of all shapes and sizes, it can be overwhelming.
 Until very recently, its implementation has only been realistic for large companies with access to huge amounts of data such as images, signals and text to provide to the machine in order for it to learn.
 Smaller businesses or researchers who have limited historical data have previously been missing out; however there are ways of overcoming this barrier to implement deep learning methods.

 NVIDIA is the top maker of GPUs used in computing systems for Machine Learning, and deliver GPU acceleration to data centres, desktops, laptops, and supercomputers.
 This means that businesses that haven’t previously been able to implement deep learning are being given the opportunity through their platform.
 As a leading provider in this area, NVIDIA first attended the Deep Learning Summit in London in 2015, and have presented at and partnered at RE•WORK events yearly since.
 They most recently joined us in London, Montreal, and will be with us this month in San Francisco as partners, as we continue the Global Deep Learning Summit Series.

-At the Deep Learning Summit in Montreal, this September 21-22, we will hear from Clement Farabet, the VP of AI Infrastructure at NVIDIA who will be sharing his current work in AI.
+At the Deep Learning Summit in San Francisco this January 25 & 26, we will hear from Clement Farabet, the VP of AI Infrastructure at NVIDIA who will be sharing his current work in AI.
 Save 20% on all RE•WORK summits when you register using the code NVIDIA20.

 Having preveously spoken in Montreal, Clement explained that whilst the first industry they plan to tap into is automotive, ‘soon doctors, radiologists, the healthcare industry and many more will be transformed by providing them with tools to rapidly create their own predictors, and use them as assistants, in their daily lives’.
 Following this, AI will branch progressively into other industries, such as those who need perception capabilities, e.g. video surveillance (smart cities), robotics, etc.